retux/telegram-tools/telegram-minion/README.txt

 	Will send convert text to speech and send the audio to <peer>, where <peer> is a contact from your telegram contact_list.
 Here "Hi man, how are you doing?" was the text to be converted to speech.

+This feature requires Festival software package, who actually do the magic of voice synthesizing.
+You can also install your local language package. lame is necessary too in order to encode audio.

 Disclaimer: this code is under GPL License, and is provided as it is.
 Use at your own risk.
 ----------